Provisional measure

 A provisional measure (medida provisória) is a legal act in Brazil through which the President of Brazil can, "in important and urgent cases", enact laws effective for a maximum of 60 days without approval by the National Congress.
-The provisional measure may be renewed once for an additional 60 days, after which, it will cease to be in force unless the National Congress has approved it and made it law.
+Upon enacting one, the President is required to immediately submit it to Congress for approval or rejection.
+The provisional measure may be renewed once for an additional 60 days, after which, it will cease to be in force unless Congress has approved it and made it law.
 There are two requirements for a provisional measure to be used: urgency and relevance of the matter to be regulated; Provisional measures may not affect: